-7 Technical and regulatory considerations
+5 Technical and regulatory considerations

 Regulations written in the early 2000’s did not anticipate how UWB technology would eventually evolve.
 Much of the initial concern of incumbents was focused on high-data-rate communications being delivered by networks of continuously operating UWB transmitters, especially outdoors.
 Further, the wide individual channel bandwidth and very broad range of spectrum potentially used by UWB devices included many different incumbent operations using a range of different wireless technologies.
-Naturally, national regulatory authorities (NRA’s) drafted conservative rules to limit power and location to protect against unknown risk.
-As the UWB market has developed, however, some of these early assumptions may need to be reassessed by NRA’s within a particular administration’s national context and revise their local rules to reflect experience and current applications of the technology.
+As a result, national regulatory authorities (NRA’s) drafted conservative rules to limit power and location to protect against unknown risk.
+As the UWB market has developed, however, some of these early assumptions may need to be reassessed at the national level by NRA’s to reflect experience and current applications of the technology.

-7.1 Opportunistic and user-initiated transmission
+5.1 Opportunistic and user-initiated transmission